 There’s some pretty solid evidence supporting the theory that page speed directly impacts conversions.
 For starters, we can look at the fact that for each one-second delay in page load, you potentially lose 7 percent of your conversions.
 If visitors are waiting five seconds – just a mere 3 seconds beyond their expectations – conversion rates flatline at less than 1 percent.

 If revenue doesn’t matter to the success of your business, then you have nothing to worry about.
-However, for the rest of us this type of drop off in conversion is the stuff that “Closed for Business” signs are made of!
+However, for the rest of us, this type of drop off in conversion is the stuff that “Closed for Business” signs are made of!
+Sales reports matter and every sales tool must function at the maximum potential to keep the numbers on the right side of the line.

 A few years back, before the need for speed was even such an issue, Amazon calculated that just a 1 second slowdown in page speed could cost them an astounding $1.6 billion a year.
 People love their Amazon, and if the e-commerce mega-giant isn’t immune to the damaging effects of slow loading pages, then none of us are.
 It’s important to have many of the same site design, implementation, and maintenance practices of giants like Amazon—they didn’t grow to market leadership overnight, and they are always on the leading edge of defining site optimization.